Franceskling/final_project/README.md

 **Segment 3**

-Archana Rohilla - Expanded Machine Learning Models using "Naive Forecasting Technique"
+Archana Rohilla - Expanded Machine Learning Models using "Naive Forecasting Technique" with Vick

 Vick Anand - Created Dashboard with Tri and worked on Machine Learning Model with Archana